Udhul/SAM-Batcher/docs/annotation_workflow_progress.md

 - **Initial Edit Tools**: Selecting a single layer now activates a toolbar with a brush tool (hold Ctrl or right-click to erase) and Save/Cancel buttons.
 A circular preview shows the brush size.
+- **Review Toolbar**: Review mode controls now appear in the canvas toolbar alongside Export and Exit buttons.

 ## Partially Implemented / In Progress

 - **Edit Mode Tools**: Brush tool with adjustable size integrated into the main canvas toolbar.
-Hold Ctrl or right-click to erase.
+Cursor preview is centred correctly and right-dragging keeps erasing.
 Creation actions hide during editing and review.
 Lasso and advanced actions (grow, shrink, smooth, invert, undo/redo) remain to be implemented.

 ## Planned Tasks (Priority Order)